 Can you negotiate rent in La Linea?

 Yes, more than in larger Spanish cities.
-If a flat has been on the market for a few weeks, or you are offering a 12-month contract, there is usually room to negotiate €30-70 off the asking price, especially in the quieter months from October through February.
+If a flat has been on the market for a few weeks, or you are offering a 12-month contract, there is usually room to negotiate €30-70 off the asking price, particularly in the quieter months from October through February.

 What is included in a typical La Linea rental price?